MicrosoftDocs/fabric-docs/docs/enterprise/pause-resume.md

 ## Schedule your Pause, Resume or Scale Operation via Azure Runbook

 You can schedule scaling of your Pay as You Go Capacities via Azure Runbook.
-You can find a description on how to use Runbooks in Automation Accounts from the Runbook gallery here: https://learn.microsoft.com/en-gb/azure/automation/automation-runbook-gallery#import-a-module-from-the-modules-gallery-in-the-azure-portal
+Find a description on how to use Runbooks in Automation Accounts from the Runbook gallery: https://learn.microsoft.com/en-gb/azure/automation/automation-runbook-gallery#import-a-module-from-the-modules-gallery-in-the-azure-portal.

-In the gallery your can search for "Fabric" and choose the Notebook you want to schedule:
+In the Runbook gallery you can search for "Fabric" and choose the Notebook you want to schedule:
 ![Fabric-in-Runbook-Gallery](media/pause-resume/Fabric-in-Runbook-Gallery.png)

+The parameters needed for scheduling are described in the description of the Runbook.

 ## Related content